KevCui/raw-recipe/README.md

 ## cook-raw.sh

-A script to combine raw file and jpg file into a final jpg file
+A script to combine raw file and jpg file into a editable jpg file

 - Generate jpg file which includes jpg and raw file: by default, **./jpg** contains converted jpg files; **./final** contains combined jpg file.
 ```